 A credit card is one of many forms of payment, such as cash, debit cards, and checks.
 However, credit cards are so popular because they also offer convenience and benefits.
 They typically give greater security than many other forms of payment.
 For instance, if your credit card is lost or stolen, nearly all card issuers have a $0 liability policy.
 Also, credit issuers monitor transactions, so they can flag you if something seems suspicious – thus avoiding fraudulent purchases.
 A significant advantage is that many credit cards allow you to earn valuable rewards in the form of cashback, miles, or points.
 Lastly, a credit card also allows those who are new to credit to build their credit history.

 Despite the advantages of having a credit card, there are other factors to consider.
-For example, credit card users have the potential to accumulate too much debt if they don`t manage their accounts responsibly.
-And, credit card accounts can also mean fees, interest, or other related costs.
+For example, credit card users have the potential to accumulate too much debt if they don’t manage their accounts responsibly.
+Credit card accounts can also mean fees, interest, or other related costs.
 When you use your card to buy products or services, don’t overspend or let your debt get out of hand.
 It can cause serious problems and possibly bankruptcy.
 Be sure you have the money each month to pay off your credit card bills.

 Understand that you need credit to be able to build credit